OpenAPITools/openapi-generator/samples/server/petstore/nodejs-express-server/README.md

 In the root directory we have (besides package.json, config.js, and log files):
 - **logger.js** - where we define the logger for the project.
 The project uses winston, but the purpose of this file is to enable users to change and modify their own logger behavior.
 - **index.js** - This is the project's 'main' file, and from here we launch the application.
 This is a very short and concise file, and the idea behind launching from this short file is to allow use-cases of launching the server with different parameters (changing config and/or logger) without affecting the rest of the code.
-- **app.js** - A wrapper class for the ExpressServer.
-Contains 2 methods: launch and close.
-Expects a config file in the constructor.
 - **expressServer.js** - The core of the Express.js server.
 This is where the express server is initialized, together with the OpenAPI validator, OpenAPI UI, and other libraries needed to start our server.
 If we want to add external links, that's where they would go.
 Our project uses the [express-openapi-validator](https://www.npmjs.com/package/express-openapi-validator) library that acts as a first step in the routing process - requests that are directed to paths defined in the `openapi.yaml` file are caught by this process, and it's parameters and bodyContent are validated against the schema.
 A successful result of this validation will be a new 'openapi' object added to the request.
 If the path requested is not part of the openapi.yaml file, the validator ignores the request and passes it on, as is, down the flow of the Express server.

 #### api/